 Follow these steps to prevent uneven development on your negatives:

-• Make sure to agitate your film correctly during film development based on the manufacturer’s guidelines.
-This is a great general tutorialOpens in a new tab. about developing film.If you follow the link, step 5 talks about agitation.
-Also, watch this helpful videoOpens in a new tab. about how poor agitation can affect your film.
+- Make sure to agitate your film correctly during film development based on the manufacturer’s guidelines.
+This is a great general tutorial about developing film.If you follow the link, step 5 talks about agitation.
+Also, watch this helpful video about how poor agitation can affect your film.

-• Be sure to measure the amount of developer you will need to completely submerge your film while in the developing tank.
+- Be sure to measure the amount of developer you will need to completely submerge your film while in the developing tank.
 Most developing tanks, like this one, have the amount necessary listed on the bottom or the sides for easy reference.

 23. Why Does It Only Show Part Of Negative And Black Bar On The Rest?